chemok78/file-metadata/README.md

 File Metadata Microservice

-Build with Node JS, Express JS, MongoDB
+Build with Node JS and Express JS, using Multer module

 1) You can submit a FormData object that includes a file upload.